wazuh/wazuh-documentation/source/docker-monitor/dependencies.rst

 Python
 ------

 The Docker listener module requires python 3.
 It is compatible with python versions from `3.6.0` to `3.9.5`.
 Future python releases should maintain compatibility although it cannot be guaranteed.

-a) For CentOS/RHEL/Fedora systems:
+a) For CentOS/RHEL/Fedora operating systems:

 .. code-block:: console

   # yum update && yum install python3

-b) For Debian/Ubuntu systems:
+b) For Debian/Ubuntu operating systems:

 .. code-block:: console